a91quaini/intrinsicFRP/paper/paper.md

 # Features

-The `intrinsicFRP` R package includes two datasets sourced from the Kenneth French data library [@french2012kenneth]:
+The `intrinsicFRP` R package includes two datasets sourced from the [Kenneth French data library](https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html):

 - `returns`: Monthly observations from January 1970 to December 2021, containing excess returns data for 25 Size/Book-to-Market portfolios and 17 industry portfolios.
 - `factors`: Monthly observations from January 1970 to December 2021, containing data for the Fama-French 5 factors and the momentum factor.